Chart Color Schemes

 Health performance in Woodville is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-The most common medical conditions are mental health issues (9.3%) and arthritis (7.7%).
-65.2% of residents declare themselves completely clear of medical ailments, compared to 67.9% across Greater Adelaide.
+Approximately 50% of the population has private health cover, compared to 52.7% across Greater Adelaide and a national average of 55.7%, as of December 2020 data.
+About 65.2% of residents declare themselves completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
 Health outcomes among the working-age population are broadly typical.
-The area has 20.9% of residents aged 65 and over (529 people), higher than Greater Adelaide's 19.3%.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+As of March 2021, 22.3% of residents are aged 65 and over, higher than the 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health